deployphp/docs/api.md

 * `run(string $command, $options = []): Result`

-Run command on remote host.
+Run a command on remote host.
 Available options:

 * `timeout` — Sets the process timeout (max. runtime).
   To disable the timeout, set this value to null.
   The timeout in seconds (default: 300 sec)
 * `tty` — Enables or disables the TTY mode (default: false)

-For example if you private key contains passphrase, enable tty and you'll see git prompt for password.
+For example, if your private key contains a passphrase, enable tty and you'll see git prompt for a password.

 ~~~php
 run('git clone ...', ['timeout' => null, 'tty' => true]);
 ~~~

-`run` function returns instance of `Result` class, which can be easily casted to string:
+`run` function returns an instance of the `Result` class, which can be easily cast to string:

 ~~~php
 $path = run('readlink {{deploy_path}}/current');